tarushii-g/tarushii-g.github.io/_posts/2025-10-01-linear-attn-complexity.md

 ### Iterated Multiplication

-The algorithm for iterated multiplication is slight more complicated, but it is also in $TC_0$.
-The proof is in Allender and Ogihara. <d-cite key="allender1999division"></d-cite>
+The algorithm for iterated multiplication is slightly more complicated and relies on other results in circuit complexity theory, but it is also in $\text{TC}^0$.
+To give a rough outline of the construction, we take the "[Chinese Remainder Representation](https://en.wikipedia.org/wiki/Chinese_remainder_theorem)," converting inputs to their residues modulo many small primes.
+Then, we perform all modular products in parallel and then reconstruct the binary result via CRT.
+Working modulo the small primes turns the $n$-bit integers into $\log(n)$-bit residues, which fits the iterated adder we set up earlier.
+Proving that each step is in $\text{TC}^0$ is however quite involved. <d-cite key="hesse2001division"></d-cite>

 ## RNNs are $$\text{NC}^1$$-complete